Beast

 General Attributes

-The basilisk is usually described as a crested snake, and sometimes as a cock with a snake's tail.
+The basilisk is described as a crested snake or as a cock with a snake's tail.
 It is called the king (regulus) of the serpents because its Greek name basiliscus means "little king"; its odor is said to kill snakes.
 Fire coming from the basilisk's mouth kills birds, and its glance will kill a man.
 It can kill by hissing, which is why it is also called the sibilus.
-Like the scorpion it likes dry places; its bite causes the victim to become hydrophobic.
-A basilisk is hatched by a toad from a cock's egg, a rare occurrence.
-Only the weasel can kill a basilisk.
+Like the scorpion, the basilisk likes dry places, and its bite causes the victim to become hydrophobic.
+The poison of the basilisk is so strong that if one is stabbed with a spear the poison will flow up the spear to infect the person holding it.
+The touch and breath of the basilisk kills bushes, scorches grass and breaks stones.
+Other animals will not eat or even touch any animal that was killed by a basilisk.

 Some manuscripts have separate entries and/or illustrations for the basilisk and the regulus, possibly because the basilisk account in Isidore has three sections, one each for the basilisk, the "kinglet" (reguli), and the sibilus.
 Where the regulus is treated separately, the bite of the basilisk causing hydrophobia is generally ascribed to the regulus.